Belmont, Lancashire: History

 and was part of the upper part of the township of Sharples in the parish of Bolton le Moors.

 The township contained cotton mills, a large dye works owned by Thomas Rycroft that had a landmark chimney (which has been demolished), and a print works; there was a paper works at Spring Side in Folds.

 Following a factory fire several years ago a housing estate was developed with houses designed to look traditional.

-The neo-gothic parish church of St Peter's designed by John Edgar Gregan, built at the end of 1849 was consecrated on 1 April 1850.
+The neo-Gothic parish church of St Peter's designed by John Edgar Gregan, built at the end of 1849 was consecrated on 1 April 1850.
 One of Gregan's last projects, the church was constructed from local stone on the site of an ancient farm.
 John Hick, a local industrialist and later MP for Bolton, was very involved with the church and responsible for the installation of several stained glass windows, the church bells and turret clock.

+Civil parish

+Belmont was formerly a chapelry in the parish of Bolton-le-Moors, from 1894 Belmont was a civil parish in its own right, on 1 April 1925 the parish was abolished and merged with Turton.
+In 1921 the parish had a population of 635.

 Governance

 Belmont is in the borough of Blackburn with Darwen.

 Tockholes is part of the Rossendale and Darwen constituency.
-Jake Berry has been the Member of Parliament for Rossendale and Darwen since 2010.
+Andy MacNae has been the Member of Parliament for Rossendale and Darwen since 2024.

+Jake Berry was previous the MP for this constituency.